Hawaiian Saimin

 In a large pot over medium-high heat, add chicken broth and ginger; bring just to a boil.
 Reduce heat to low.
 Add soy sauce and your favorite toppings; simmer for 5 minutes longer or until toppings are cooked.
 Remove from heat.

-Place cooked soba noodles in a large soup bowl; spoon broth mixture (with toppings) over the top and serve.
+Place cooked soba noodles in a large soup serving bowl; spoon broth mixture (with toppings) over the top and serve.

 Makes 3 to 4 servings.